Payton Muse peit-n museNews Reporter, Phoenix

 Payton Muse expects to graduate in December 2021 with a master’s degree in mass media and communications.
 Muse, who has interned for WKOW in Wisconsin, is working in the Phoenix News Bureau.

-NOGALES – The U.S. Customs and Border Protection has received more than $743 million in funding since 2017 for upgrades in border technology.
-But it has only bought 28% of the equipment needed to modernize and coordinate systems designed to thwart the flow of illegal goods and border crossers.
+U.S. Customs and Border Protection has received more than $743 million since 2017 for upgrades in border technology, but it has only bought 28% of the equipment needed to modernize systems that thwart the flow of illegal goods.

 NOGALES – More than 9% of the drugs that entered the U.S. in fiscal year 2021 came over the border in Arizona, U.S. Customs and Border Protection data says.
 CBP has technology to help seize drugs, but agents say cartels are steps ahead.